 Martin became the first woman photo and art editor of the Washington Herald in 1931, and later served as a war correspondent and the director of photo operations of the Marshall Plan.

-The current editor-in-chief of Every Day with Rachel Ray, Purcell is the former deputy editor of Self magazine.
-In 2005, she wrote Cocktail Parties, Straight Up! – Easy Hors d'Oeuvres, Delicious Drinks, and Inspired Ideas for Entertaining with Style (with her sister Anne Purcell Grissinger).
+Editor-in-chief of Every Day with Rachael Ray, and former deputy editor of Self magazine.
+In 2005, she wrote Cocktail Parties, Straight Up! (with her sister Anne Purcell Grissinger).
 She has written about food, entertaining and celebrities for Mademoiselle, American Health and Harper's Bazaar, and she has had numerous television appearances.

 First female president of United States Golf Association (USGA).

 Polina Edmunds, Zeta Epsilon-Santa Clara

 Polina is an American figure skater who represented the U.S. in the 2014 Winter Olympics in Sochi.
 She is also a two-time U.S. national silver medalist.

 Professional golfer, victories include: 1996 Ping Welch's Championship, 1996 Weetabix Women's British open Championship, 2001 Michelob Light Classic.
 Top 90 from 2001 money list through Asahi Ryokukun International Championship.

 Professional golfer; named Rookie of the Year in 1977.
 She has two LGPA tour wins.